-A: You can use WorkSpaces Web to secure a browser-based productivity environment, enable safe browsing from high-security networks, or facilitate lightweight bring-your-own-device (BYOD) access for browser-only resources.
-Many workloads are shifting from a traditional desktop environment to SaaS applications or custom-built internal websites.
+A: You can use WorkSpaces Web to secure a browser-based productivity environment, allow safe browsing from high-security networks, or facilitate lightweight bring-your-own-device (BYOD) access for browser-only resources.
+Workloads are often shifting from a traditional desktop environment to SaaS applications or custom-built internal websites.
 As a result, the browser has become a critical productivity application.
-Existing solutions to secure browser traffic can be overly permissive, expensive, complex , or all of these.
-WorkSpaces Web was purpose built to address these pains points, and is a simple way to provide access to web content while reducing risk of data exfiltration or risky connections with remote devices.
+Existing solutions to secure browser traffic can be overly permissive, expensive, or complex.
+WorkSpaces Web was purpose-built to address these pain points.
+WorkSpaces Web is a straightforward way to provide access to web content while reducing the risks of data exfiltration or unsecured connections with remote devices.

-A: WorkSpaces Web is a new capability for the AWS End User Computing category.
-Each service is designed to provide secure access to a different environment: WorkSpaces for remote Windows and Linux desktops; WorkSpaces Web for low-cost, automatically managed browser- based access; and Amazon AppStream2.0 for custom, remote applications.
+A: WorkSpaces Web is a new capability for the AWS end user computing category.
+Each service is designed to provide secure access to a different environment: Amazon WorkSpaces for remote Windows and Linux desktops; WorkSpaces Web for on-demand, automatically managed, browser-based access; and Amazon AppStream2.0 for custom, remote applications.

 Q: How do I get started with WorkSpaces Web?

 A: You can get started with WorkSpaces Web from the AWS Management Console.
-After signing in, search for Amazon WorkSpaces and select the AWS Region that will serve as your home Region (this is where your WorkSpaces Web portal will be created, your websites rendered, and your user analytics generated).
+After signing in, search for Amazon WorkSpaces and select the AWS Region that will serve as your home Region.
+(This is where your WorkSpaces Web portal will be created, your websites rendered, and your user analytics generated.)
 Select WorkSpaces Web from the left-hand menu in the WorkSpaces console.
 Then federate your existing SAML-based identity provider with WorkSpaces Web.
 Next, select an Amazon Virtual Private Cloud (VPC), subnets, a security group with connectivity to the internet, and any internal content you would like to connect with WorkSpaces Web.
-Then apply browser policies and session-level controls to your web portal.
+Finally, apply browser policies and session-level controls to your web portal.
 Once your WorkSpaces Web portal is created, you can sign in and browse connected websites.